cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 A *machine*, *chain*, *blockchain*, or *ledger* (used interchangeably), is a state machine (which may be a distributed ledger, or "blockchain", although a strict chain of blocks may not be required) implementing part or all of the IBC specification.

+### Relayer process

+A *relayer process* is an off-chain process responsible for relaying IBC packet data & metadata between two or more machines by scanning their states & submitting transactions.

 ### State Machine

 The *state machine* of a particular chain defines the structure of the state as well as the set of rules which determines valid transactions that trigger state-transitions based on the current state agreed upon by the consensus algorithm of the chain.